What is a DDoS attack?

 Once the attack has passed it is time to evaluate what happened.
 Identify whether there were any vulnerabilities or inadequacies in your response process.
 Could your bandwidth monitoring tool have better visibility?
 Could your team’s communication be better or your response time faster?
 Identifying these areas for improvement is a great way to make sure that you’re prepared if you ever encounter another DDoS attack.

 The Key to a Successful Defense: Prevention and Fast Responses

 A large degree of your resistance to an attack will depend on how quickly your team responds under pressure.
-Building an employee culture that emphasizes cybersecurity and recognises how to fight a DDoSattack will reduce the damage if an attacker slips through the net.
+Building an employee culture that emphasizes cybersecurity and recognizes how to fight a DDoS attack will reduce the damage if an attacker slips through the net.